-When IPX extended access lists (lists numbered 900 through 999) are written to nonvolatile memory, explicitly specified port numbers are written using syntax that the configuration parser will not accept correctly.
+- When IPX extended access lists (lists numbered 900 through 999) are written to nonvolatile memory, explicitly specified port numbers are written using syntax that the configuration parser will not accept correctly.
 This has the effect of forcing all explicit port numbers to 0 when the configuration is reread.
-[CSCdi01836]

-When a router with Novell IPX routing is being booted over the network, it is possible for received IPX traffic to fill internal buffers without being processed.
+[CSCdi01836] - When a router with Novell IPX routing is being booted over the network, it is possible for received IPX traffic to fill internal buffers without being processed.
 Buffer starvation may prevent the router from completing its boot process.
-[CSCdi02722]

-XNS routes that have been filtered out by xns output-network-filter are still being advertised with a hop count of 16 (inaccessible).
+[CSCdi02722] - XNS routes that have been filtered out by xns output-network-filter command are still being advertised with a hop count of 16 (inaccessible).
 The correct behavior is for these networks not to be included in the routing update.
-[CSCdi03844]

-If a Novell packet is corrupted such that the checksum field is not 0xFFFF then it possible for the router to reload.
+[CSCdi03844] - If a Novell packet is corrupted such that the checksum field is not 0xFFFF, it is possible for the router to reload.
 This occurs infrequently as packets corrupted in this manner are fairly rare.
-[CSCdi04921]

-XNS ping packets with a data size of 32 bytes may produce incorrect round trip times.
+[CSCdi04921] - XNS ping packets with a data size of 32 bytes may produce incorrect round trip times.
 The numbers will be unreasonably large.
-[CSCdi04984]

-The command show novell route net will display the entire novell routing table for novell network numbers greater than 0x7fffffff.
-[CSCdi05048]

-When an interface is shutdown, only the connected route to that network is removed from the routing table.
+[CSCdi04984] - The command show novell route net will display the entire Novell routing table for Novell network numbers greater than 0x7fffffff.
+[CSCdi05048] - When an interface is shut down, only the connected route to that network is removed from the routing table.
 All other Novell routes that were learned via that interface remain until they are timed out.
-[CSCdi05087]

-When an interface is shutdown, the novell static routes associated with that interface will age out of the routing table.
-The correct behavior if for static routes not to age out.
-[CSCdi05090]

-When novell routing is disabled on an interface, the novell routes learned via that interface are not deleted from the table.
-These routes must time out for 3 minutes.
-The correct behavior is for the routes to be flushed from the table when novell routing is disabled.
+[CSCdi05087] - When an interface is shut down, the Novell static routes associated with that interface will age out of the routing table.
+The correct behavior is for static routes not to age out.
+[CSCdi05090] - When Novell routing is disabled on an interface, the Novell routes learned via that interface are not deleted from the table.
+These routes must time out for three minutes.
+The correct behavior is for the routes to be flushed from the table when Novell routing is disabled.
 [CSCdi05144]

-For the Novell protocol, the router is too restrictive when deciding which packets to forward in a mixed media environment.
-If a packet is sourced from a station on a token ring with the address 0100.xxxx.xxxx that the packet will not make it past the second router in the path to the destination.
-The reason is that while 0100 is not multicast on TR, when the packet then is sent on a ethernet to another router, it becomes sourced from a multicast address and is thrown away.
-The same would hold true for a source address of 8000.xxxx.xxxx on ethernet arriving at a router via a Token ring interface.
-[CSCdi05177]

-Novell SAP advertisements between parallel routers may loop when a server/service is down, until the hop count reaches 16 on all routers in parallel.
-The SAP loop may not subside until 3 routers \ 60 secs (SAP interval) \ 16 hop or 48 Minutes for three routers in parallel.
-[CSCdi05359] XRemote
+- For the Novell protocol, the router is too restrictive when deciding which packets to forward in a mixed-media environment.
+If a packet is sourced from a station on a Token Ring with the address 0100.xxxx.xxxx, that the packet will not make it past the second router in the path to the destination.
+The reason is that while 0100 is not multicast on TR, when the packet then is sent on an Ethernet to another router, it becomes sourced from a multicast address and is thrown away.
+The same would hold true for a source address of 8000.xxxx.xxxx on Ethernet arriving at a router via a Token Ring interface.
+[CSCdi05177] - Novell SAP advertisements between parallel routers may loop when a server/service is down, until the hop count reaches 16 on all routers in parallel.
+The SAP loop may not subside until 48 minutes has elapsed for three routers in parallel [the equation is: 3 routers 60 seconds (SAP interval) 16 hops].
+[CSCdi05359]